LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

       error: reference to __host__ function 'signedArea<2>' in __host__ __device__ function

-    You will want to keep decorating until all the complaints are gone.
+    Keep decorating until all the complaints are gone.

   * Most of the C++ standard library is not available on device.
 Your options are Axom's equivalent functions/classes if it exists, or to add your